x3ro/schemaker/README.md

 </html>
 ```

-This is the basic form.
+This is the standard format.
 Enter the proper URL for the namespace and choose the same alias as you used in the Fluid namespace
 registration.
 Fluid is always "f:" naturally, but you are free to use any prefix you like for other ViewHelpers as long as it
 matches the prefix used in the "xmlns:" definition.